 Tapes have very little or no UV stabilization and tend to roll up underneath the snow guard when exposed to shear loads.
 In our many years of marketing snow guards, we have never seen tapes last very long so we consider this mounting method as temporary.
 The adherent properties of the tape change with outside UV exposure over time.
 In our opinion tapes have always been just a temporary solution for mounting a snow guard in cold weather.
 We only recommend the use of SureBond SB-190 clear sealant adhesive for adhering SnoBlox-SnoJax.
 Note: There is no long lasting adhesive available for copper or lead coated copper.

 Using any builders level placed downhill anywhere on the roof.
 Measure out 12 inches on a horizontal level plane.
 Measure up from the roof surface to the 12 inch mark on the level.
 This number is then placed over 12 (i.e. 4/12).
 Congratulations you have just measured the pitch of your roof.
+For more information, please refer to our pitch chart.

 We market a product made just for vent pipe and chimney protection called VentSaver.
 Protecting just a doorway is a tricky proposition.
 Even though we don't recommend it, in some areas of the country where the snow doesn't frequently freeze together it is possible to retain snow on partial roof sections.
 In potentially cold climate areas that have snow and ice accumulate and freeze for several days at a time, the disproportionate loading that is created, extends well beyond the secluded area of guards.
 This imbalanced type of load is usually detrimental to any type of snow retention device.
 The general rule of thumb is that snow and ice guards should be equally staggered over the entire roof so the loading is distributed uniformly.
 Most engineers agree it is better to have equal loading verses unequal loading on a building structure.